pyta-uoft/website/index.md

 ## Improper Python usage

-These errors generally indicate a misuse of variables, control flow, or other Python features in your code.
+These errors generally indicate a misuse of variables, control flow, or other Python features in our code.

 ### Used before assignment (E0601) {#E0601}

-This error occurs when you are using a variable before it has been assigned a value.
+This error occurs when we are using a variable before it has been assigned a value.

 ~~~~ {include="E0601_used_before_assignment"}
 ~~~~

 ### Undefined variable (E0602) {#E0602}

-This error occurs when you are using a variable that has not been defined.
+This error occurs when we are using a variable that has not been defined.

 ~~~~ {include="E0602_undefined_variable"}
 ~~~~